harshalbenake/Kotlin-Jetpack/README.md

 Kotlin-Jetpack

 This repository gives a basic example to build MVVM architecture using Kotlin Language.
 Android architecture components are part of Android Jetpack.
 They are a collection of libraries that help you design robust, testable, and maintainable apps.
-Start with classes for managing your UI component lifecycle and handling data persistence.
+Starts with classes for managing your UI component lifecycle and handling data persistence.
 ![alt text](https://www.xda-developers.com/files/2018/05/Android-Jetpack-1024x517.png)

 1) Manage your app's lifecycle with ease.
 New lifecycle-aware components help you manage your activity and fragment lifecycles.
 Survive configuration changes, avoid memory leaks and easily load data into your UI.